-- ‘Federation Trained Player’: a player who, for any 3 full Seasons [before the end of the Season in which he ceases to be eligible by age to play at Under 21 level has been on one of the Club’s register or the register of another Club being a member of the same rugby league Federation.
+- Federation Trained Player’: a player who, for any 3 full Seasons before the end of the Season in which he ceases to be eligible by age to play at Under 21 level has been on the Club’s register or the register of another Club which plays in competitions under the jurisdiction of a member of the RLEF.
 For the avoidance of doubt if a player moves from one Club’s register to another Club’s register and there is a period of no more than 28 days in the Season (as defined) and any amount of the period between the 1 December and the day of the first League Match, Representative Match or Cup Tie (whichever is sooner) between being removed from one register and being registered with another Club, consecutively shall not be broken for the purposes of this clause.
-In addition a Club may apply for a Player who has been granted New Talent Pool status by the RSCM (see E1:5.12 below) to be granted Federation Trained status.
+In addition a Club may apply for a Player who has been granted New Talent Pool status under the Salary Cap Regulations to be granted Federation Trained status.

 - ‘Academy Junior’: a player who is eligible by age to play at Under 21 level and who is on the Club’s Register.

-B1:14 Subject to the presumption that the Board would take into account the potential views of and impact on other Clubs within the same league or division, the Board shall be given the discretion to grant to a Club or Clubs an exemption or variance of the maximum and minimum in particular categories of the ‘Club Trained Player’ Rule where in the Board’s absolute discretion the circumstances justify such an exemption or variance.
+B1:17 Subject to the presumption that the Board would take into account the potential views of and impact on other Clubs within the same league or division, the Board shall be given the discretion to grant to a Club or Clubs an exemption or variance to Operational Rule B1:15 where in the Board’s absolute discretion the circumstances justify such an exemption or variance.
 The burden of establishing such circumstances is strictly on the individual Club.

-B1:15 The Board shall have the discretion to declare that a Player qualifies as a ‘Club Trained Player’ or a ‘Federation Trained Player’ notwithstanding that the player does not satisfy strictly the definition where in the Board’s absolute discretion the Board is satisfied that the player satisfies the spirit of the definition or considers that in view of the circumstances relevant to that case it is appropriate to declare that a Player qualifies as a ‘Club Trained Player’ or a ‘Federation Trained Player’ and in particular shall take into account in relation to ‘Federation Trained Player’ any time registered with a Member Club of a member organisation of the relevant Federation, and in relation to ‘Club Trained Player’ time registered on loan with a Member Club of the relevant Federation or a Member Club of a member organisation of the relevant Federation.
+B1:18 The Board shall have the discretion to declare that a Player qualifies as ‘Federation Trained Player’ notwithstanding that the player does not satisfy strictly the definition where in the Board’s absolute discretion the Board is satisfied that the player satisfies the spirit of the definition or considers that in view of the circumstances relevant to that case it is appropriate to declare that a Player qualifies as a ‘‘Federation Trained Player’ and in particular shall take into account any time registered with a Member Club of a member organisation of the relevant Federation.
 The burden of establishing such circumstances is strictly on the individual player.

 SQUAD DECLARATION SYSTEM

-- the Match shall, if the Clubs involved and the RFL so agree or the RFL so directs, be re-arranged for the following Mid-Week ("the preferred Mid-Week").
-If, however, at the time of postponement both Clubs have a known free Weekend date prior to the scheduled end of the appropriate competition, the Clubs involved may agree that such Match shall be arranged for that free Weekend instead of the preferred Mid-Week subject always to Board approval.
+- the Match shall, if the Clubs involved and the RFL so agree or the RFL so directs, be re-arranged for the following Mid-Week (the "Preferred Mid-Week").
+If, however, at the time of postponement both Clubs have a known free Weekend date prior to the scheduled end of the appropriate competition, the Clubs involved may agree that such Match shall be arranged for that free Weekend instead of the Preferred Mid-Week subject always to RFL approval.
 Weekend dates on Cup Tie weekends or weekends allocated for other competitions can be regarded as free only if at the time of the postponement, both Clubs concerned have been dismissed from the Cup or other competitions concerned.

-B1:21 The RFL may publish further protocols on postponements and Clubs shall comply with these protocols issued by the RFL from time to time.
+B1:23 The RFL may publish further protocols on postponements and Clubs shall comply with these protocols issued by the RFL from time to time.

-The RFL shall publish directives showing the sizes, numbers and positions of the sponsors’ logos which Clubs shall be allowed to display on playing strip.
+B1:24 Each Club shall comply with all directives issued by the RFL from time to time in relation to the sizes, numbers and positions of sponsors’ logos which Clubs shall be allowed to display on playing strip.

-Each Club shall:
+B1:25 Each Club shall:

-- Submit a detailed kit manufacturers design specification to the Board for approval each year, no later than 31 October for Super League and 30 November for Championships Clubs.
+- Submit a detailed kit manufacturer’s design specification to the Board for approval for each Season, no later than the preceding 31 October for Super League and Championship Clubs and 30 November for League 1Clubs.
 The specification shall include full details of principal and alternative playing strip including shirts, shorts and socks, pantone reference numbers and dimensions of all logos.